cnescatlab/sonar-scanner-catlab/README.md

       # add the following option to the command line when running the lequal/sonar-scanner
       --net sonarbridge
       ```

+This image suffers from the same limitation as the official SonarQube [sonarsource/sonar-scanner-cli](https://hub.docker.com/r/sonarsource/sonar-scanner-cli) image.
+Consequently, should you analyze .NET projects, use the SonarScanner for MSBuild.
+Moreover, should you use a directory to save the scanner cache, create it before running a container.
+For more information, see [SonarQube documentation](https://docs.sonarqube.org/8.4/analysis/scan/sonarscanner/#header-6).

 ### How to use embedded tools